 - unusual sensations such as burning, itching, numbness, and tingling

 Sometimes, paroxysmal symptoms happen when you’re having an MS relapse.
-But they can also appear between relapses.
+They can also appear between relapses.

 Triggers for paroxysmal symptoms can include: